 Information for Authors

+All papers are refereed for correctness and suitability for publication.
 Contributed papers should be written in good English.
 Authors should provide a short running head, and a 2000 Mathematics Subject Classification of the article.
 Titles should avoid the use of mathematical symbols.
 An abstract is recommended.
 If there is no abstract, the main results of the paper should be outlined in the first section.

-Citations should be given explicitly with page, or theorem, numbers listed.
+Citations should be given explicitly with page, or theorem numbers listed.
 References may be numbered, or abbreviations based on the authors' names can be used.
 A copy of any unpublished work that is referenced in a paper should be provided for use by the referees.

 Please, find more details about our LaTeX requirements at Tips for Preparing the Final Version of Accepted Papers.
 HJM needs also an abstract that meets our standards for WEB posting.
 For details, please go to Tips for the WEB Abstract of Accepted papers .